Language debate reveals expat generation gap

 Once again, the policy of Swiss banks towards Swiss expatriates featured on the agenda of the council.

-Delegates rejected a resolution to sue the state-run PostFinance company for charging Swiss expat account holders “excessive” fees and for refusing to issue credit cards.
+Delegates rejected a resolution to sue the state-run PostFinanceexternal link company for charging Swiss expat account holders “excessive” fees and for refusing to issue credit cards.

 The proponent, John McGough from Hungary, argued the Swiss abroad were treated like “second class Swiss citizens” by PostFinance.